Don’t Let Convenience Become Inconvenient in a Rideshare Accident

 To best serve our clients, auto claims are handled on contingency, meaning attorneys’ fees are not charged unless there is a judgment or settlement of your case.
 If you have been involved in an automobile collision involving a Rideshare application service, call Bradford Law at 980-223-7243 or use the form to schedule your free consultation.
 In some cases, arrangements can be made to visit your home or hospital to ensure timely investigation and filing of your claim.

-Bradford Law serves clients in Iredell, Rowan, Mecklenburg, Davie, Davidson, Stanly, Union, Anson, Cabarrus, Lincoln, Gaston, Catawba and Alexander counties, as well as throughout North Carolina.
+Bradford Law serves clients in Charlotte, Iredell, Rowan, Mecklenburg, Davie, Davidson, Stanly, Union, Anson, Cabarrus, Lincoln, Gaston, Catawba and Alexander counties, as well as residents throughout North Carolina who have been injured in rideshare accidents involving Uber or Lyft.